 STOMP stands for ‘stopping the over medication of people with learning disabilities and/or autism’.
+It aims to reduce the number of psychotropics being prescribed to people with learning disabilities and autism, which is an estimated 30,000 – 35,000 people currently wrongly prescribed.

 Unnecessary use of these ‘chemical restraint’ drugs can put people at risk of significant weight gain, organ failure and even premature death.
 With modern approaches to behaviour support, ongoing prescribing of such drugs is often completely unnecessary.

-Having reviewed the medication records of everyone Dimensions supports, we have concluded that many people we support could be at risk of over medication.
+Having reviewed the medication records of everyone Dimensions supports, we have concluded that many people we support could be at risk of overmedication.
 And we’re making some unshakable commitments.

 Jackie Fletcher, Dimensions’ Quality Director comments: “Dimensions has been working with the NHS STOMP initiative since its inception.
 Having undertaken a review of medication records for many of the people we support, we now believe a number of individuals would benefit from changed or reduced prescriptions.